s0ber/histo/README.md

 ### onPopState(callback)

 Will add pop state callbacks for a widget.
 Those callbacks will be called, when state for the current widget will be changed.
 State data for the widget will be provided as the only argument.

+## Example App

+http://young-bastion-3622.herokuapp.com/ — here is an example of using this widget.